 Scientific practice in times of war and oppression, 1914-1950

-This theme is investigated on the basis of a number of case studies, in which the exchange of knowledge and resources between the state, science and business is explored in the geographical and political space of the colonial Netherlands.
-The main publication, a Dutch-language book, is expected to be published in the winter of 2024-25.
+This theme is investigated on the basis of a number of case studies in which the exchange of knowledge and resources between the state, science and business is explored in the geographical and political space of the colonial Netherlands.
+The main publication, a Dutch-language book, is planned for the winter of 2024-25.
 The research findings will also be translated into other media, including a scientific article and a podcast.
 Several expert meetings are also planned.

 The project will run until the end of August 2024.